-Those with ARFID often present with recent weight loss and/or poor growth and development.
+Those with ARFID often experience recent weight loss and/or poor growth and development.
 For children, they may have fallen off their normal growth curve on a growth chart.
 Food avoidance and/or limited food intake can cause nutritional deficiencies.
-Example of nutrients a patient may not have enough of are calcium, vitamin D, iron, B vitamins.
+Examples of nutrients a patient may not have enough of are calcium, vitamin D, iron, and B vitamins.

 6. ARFID can impact social functioning.

-Imagine if you couldn’t go to a friends house for fear they would serve foods you don’t eat because of the texture or if you avoided eating foods you loved because of how you worry you will feel after eating them.
+Imagine if you couldn’t go to a friend’s house for fear they would serve foods you don’t eat due to their texture?
+Or if you avoided eating foods you loved because of how worried you feel afterward?
 ARFID can make social situations more challenging to navigate.
 It can be hard to go to parties, go out to eat, or simply have a normal family dinner.
 Those with ARFID may feel like they are missing out on life because of their avoidance of food and eating,

 7. Not everyone with “picky eating” has ARFID.

 Some people are naturally more selective with the foods they eat.
 Others are more adventurous eaters.
 This variation is very normal.
-Kids can be pickier eaters that adults but tend to grow out of that with consistent exposure of new or different foods.
+Kids often are pickier eaters than adults but tend to grow out of that with consistent exposure to different foods.
 Just because someone is more selective with the foods they eat doesn’t mean they have ARFID.
-However, if avoidance of food or limited intake is negatively affecting physical health and/or psychological and social functioning, it is important to seek help from a trained professional to assess for ARFID (ie: therapist, dietitian or psychiatrist).
+However, if avoidance of food or limited intake is negatively affecting physical health and/or psychological and social functioning, it is important to seek help from a trained professional to assess for ARFID (ie: therapist, dietitian, or psychiatrist).

-A food exposure is repeatedly exposed to a feared food (or stimulus or situation) in a systematic way to desensitize them.
-Take the example of a scary movie: when you watch the movie for the first time, you don’t know what to expect and everything about it is fear provoking.
+A food exposure is repeatedly exposing someone to a feared food (or stimulus or situation) in a systematic way to desensitize them.
+Take the example of a scary movie: when you watch the movie for the first time, you don’t know what to expect and everything about it is fear-provoking.
 However, watch the same scary movie for the fifth time, and all of a sudden, it’s not so scary anymore because you know what to expect.

-10. An RD can help with that treatment.
+10. A Registered Dietitian can help with ARFID treatment.

 - Increase the variety of foods eaten – Those struggling with ARFID often have a select group of foods they are comfortable eating.
 A dietitian can help a patient to create lists of preferred foods, fear foods, and “willing to try” foods.
 A dietitian can then help to decide which foods are most nutritionally important to be exposed to and how to begin the process of incorporating them.

-- Monitor for proper growth and development – Especially for children and adolescents with Avoidant Food Intake Disorder monitoring growth and development is essential.
+- Monitor for proper growth and development – Especially for children and adolescents with Avoidant Restrictive Food Intake Disorder, monitoring growth and development is essential.
 A dietitian can assess growth patterns, identify barriers to growth and development, and implement interventions to target those barriers.